NovySan/unl-digifab/sessions/week5.md

 ## Agenda
 - Artist of the Day
 - Announcements:
+  - Thoughts on NIS membership at this point?
   - Configure Rhinoceros Zoo (carson center license for Rhino 6.0)
     - (Update: is working on wired connection, still not working on eduroam for me)
 - Topics